 More often than not, some of the best way to spot business opportunities is to start off with a problem.
 So, if you can strip back this disguise, you might be onto something big and exciting for your brand – all you need to do is find a suitable solution.

 To help you do this, you could start by taking a look at the current market to see what type of products and services other businesses are offering.
 Think about what problem these companies are trying to solve and whether or not you could provide an even better solution for the customer.
 You may find that there’s a gap in the market that you could fill by acting fast and grabbing the chance when you see it.

 In the business world, you can’t just sit back and expect an amazing opportunity to pop up when you’re least expecting it.
 You need to go out and there and find it – but how will you find ‘it’, if you don’t know what ‘it’ is?

 Instead of shifting responsibility, it’s worth putting yourself in full control of the situation and giving yourself a sense of direction.
 Ask yourself, ‘what type of opportunities am I looking for?’ and ‘how will I find them?’.
 Then, start by simply writing down what you want to achieve.
 This should give you an extra motivation boost and point you in the right direction – you never know what doors might open for you and your business.

 Open yourself up to collaboration

 You may consider yourself to be a lone wolf, but in the business world, this type of attitude isn’t going to get you very far.
-As the saying goes, “there’s no ‘I’ in team”, and the truth is, when you work collaboratively with those around you, the possibilities are endless.
+As the saying goes, “there’s no ‘I’ in team”, and the truth is, when you work collaboratively with those around you, being able to spot business opportunities are endless.
 Networking with those closest to you and your business has the potential to propel you to greater heights, and you’re bound to hear some great ideas that may turn into brilliant opportunities on your way up.

 From attending networking events to setting yourself up on social media, take the time to build relationships with those in the know.
 You never know what opportunities may arise through the people you meet.